hawkfish/textform/docs/transforms/reshapes/project.rst

     .. py:attribute:: inputs
         :type: tuple(str) or str

-        The columns to combine.
+        The fields to combine.
         They will *not* be dropped from the output.
         Note that nullary functions are supported.

     .. py:attribute:: output
         :type: str

-        The column containing the computed result.
+        The field containing the computed result.

     .. py:attribute:: function
         :type: callable